thepirat000/Audit.NET/src/Audit.WCF/README.md

 ##Usage

-Decorate your WCF service class or methods with `Audit.WCF.AuditBehavior` attribute.
+Decorate your WCF service class or methods with the `Audit.WCF.AuditBehavior` attribute.

 For example: